SPAGHETTI with MR GOUDAS TUNA in OIL

 You will notice the pasta dancing around like Fred Astaire and Ginger Rogers.

-(In case you don't recognise these names we would like to advise you that they were the best dancing couple the world has ever seen!)
+(In case you don't recognize these names we would like to advise you that they were the best dancing couple the world has ever seen!)

 Add a pinch of salt and few drops of oil to prevent spaghetti from sticking.